-Both chickens and ducks will not mind sharing a coop.
-However, the ideal coop set up for the two should look like two separate areas for various reasons.
+Both chickens and ducks will not mind sharing a coop together.
+However, the ideal coop setup for the two should look like two separate areas for various reasons.

-Unlike ducks, chickens are usually calm at night and will hardly move around at night.
+Unlike ducks, chickens are usually calm and hardly move around at night.
 They tend to remain on their perch throughout the night.

 Unlike chickens, ducks will enjoy nesting on the floor.
 They will need a big pile of bedding which they get wet frequently.

 They do not fall asleep through the night.
-Instead, they will settle down for a few minutes and wake up to move around a bit or talk up a storm with others.
+Instead, they will settle down for a few minutes and wake up to move around or talk up a storm with others.

-This frequently happens at night and can be very disruptive to your chickens who are trying to sleep.
+This frequently happens at night and can be disruptive to your chickens trying to sleep.
 Therefore, the best solution is to have two coops.

 If not possible, you can divide your coop into two wet and dry sections.
 This way, your ducks can mess around as they want while your chickens remain dry and undisturbed.

-You will have to make sure that your coop is large enough to avoid congestion.
+You will have to ensure your coop is large enough to avoid congestion.
 It should also be completely secure to keep off any predators.
 You can use automatic coops to let out the chickens in the morning.

-Although adult chickens will stay away from the water, that will not be the case for chicks; Therefore, if you have chicks in your flock, you will have to ensure that the pool section is properly fenced.
+Although adult chickens will stay away from the water, that will not be the case for chicks; Therefore, if you have chicks in your flock, you must ensure the pool section is properly fenced.